 August 11, 2022

-5 Things You Didn't Know About Yayoi Kusama
+Yayoi Kusama Facts - 5 Interesting Things You Didn't Know About the Celebrated Contemporary Japanese Artist

 Not a single art lover hasn’t heard of the iconic Yayoi Kusama.
 With her exhibition “Infinity Rooms” taking over museums across the globe, her trademark aesthetic blends surrealism and reality.
 Producing large-scale installations which feature her signature polka dots, employing different media such as light and water, Kusama has claimed the title of the most successful living female artist, and has become a legend in the art world.
 But what lies beneath the surface of her artistic practice?
 We look at some interesting facts about Kusama below.